kylebakerio/a-dynamic-reflection/README.md

 - when using for a reflective floor, probably would be ideal to have a mode that generates an env map with only one camera instead of all 6;
   - since we're rendering to a plane, we can probably leave 5/6 as black squares? experimentation needed.
+- would also be nice to be able to specify multiple planes, possible at multiple heights, as part of a floor system. this isn't possible with current implementation, but could be if I modify this component to allow multiple instances to share the same camera.

 - you can also try sticking a mirror below a translucent floor, instead of sticking a translucent surface on top of your floor, which should be more performant than this library's reflective floor implementation.
 That seems to produce a less reliable result, though, because of transparency issues. :/